TheManOfTeel/TheManOfTeel/README.md

 - 🌱 I’m currently learning web delopment utilizing an Angular framework, a C# backend, and a SQL server
 - 💞️ I’m looking to collaborate on web applications that benefit a broad audience
 - 📫 How to reach me - message me via LinkedIn
-- Code history is incomplete - I previously had multiple accounts and lost a years worth of commit history from April 2020 to February 2021 after deleting one of them.
+- Code history is incomplete - I previously had multiple accounts and lost a years worth of commit history from April 2020 to February 2021 after deleting one of them with a private email address.
 This account was previously a personal only account and it is now my primary and only account

 <!---
 TheManOfTeel/TheManOfTeel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.